ISA-tools/2isadoc/mzml2isa/install.rst

   * With ``pip``

-    mzml2isa is available on PyPI, so if ``pip`` is installed on your machine installing mzml2isa should be quite straightforward, without the need to worry about dependencies.

-    To install mzml2isa, run one the following commands in a terminal:
+    Just run one of the following commands in a terminal:

     .. code:: bash